timbiles/vanillaJS-assignment/Part1/README.md

 # Project Summary

-In this project, we will be creating practicing manipulating the DOM using vanilla Javascript and an html file.
+In this project, we will continue to work using vanilla Javascript to manipulate the DOM.

 ## Setup